OS2mo/os2mo/README.md

 Note that the `Employee` key must always be present in the conversion file.

-Here the `Employee` class is specified to take the class `ramodels.mo.employee.Employee` when creating or updating a MO object, and to take the class `user` when creating or updating an LDAP object.
+Here the `Employee` class is specified to take the class `ramodels.mo.employee.Employee` when creating or updating a OS2mo object, and to take the class `user` when creating or updating an LDAP object.
 If the LDAP schema uses a different class for the employee object, specify that class here.

 Each entry in the conversion file _must_ specify:
 * An "objectClass" attribute.
-    * MO: Any MO class from ramodels should be acceptable.
+    * OS2mo: Any OS2mo class from ramodels should be acceptable.
     * LDAP: Available LDAP classes and their attributes can be retrieved by calling [GET:LDAP_overview][get_overview].
-* An attribute that corresponds to the cpr number for the MO or LDAP class.
+* An attribute that corresponds to the cpr number for the OS2mo or LDAP class.
-* Attributes for all required fields in the MO or LDAP class to be written
+* Attributes for all required fields in the OS2mo or LDAP class to be written
-* For LDAP classes: a link to mo_employee.cpr_no must be present.
+* For LDAP classes: A link to mo_employee.cpr_no must be present.
 Otherwise we do not know who the address belongs to.
+* For OS2mo classes: A link to the employee or organization unit's uuid must be present.

-Note that all attributes MUST be accepted by the destination class in MO or LDAP.
+Note that all attributes MUST be accepted by the destination class in OS2mo or LDAP.
+Exceptions for this are the LDAP `extensionAttribute` attributes.
+These attributes can be present on LDAP classes, without being explicitly specified in the schema.

 Values in the json structure may be normal strings, or a string containing one or more jinja2 templates, to be used for extracting values.
 For example: